 scholar Wang Yinglin 王應麟 reconstructed the Duduan from the literary fragments he could obtain.
 His Xinding duduan 新定獨斷, a revised version of the Duduan, is lost, and the version compiled for the Siku quanshu 四庫全書 is only rudimentary.

-The Duduan is included in the collectanea Baichuan xuehai 百川學海, Gujin yishi 古今逸史, Gezhi congshi 格致叢書, Han-Wei congshu 漢魏叢書, Congshu jicheng 叢書集成, Sibu congkan 四部叢刊.
-These editions are based on several prints, one from the Baojing Studio 抱經堂, one faksimile of a Song print by the Ming period scholar Liu Xun 劉遜, and one from Jin Weiyuan 金維垣.
+The Duduan is included in the reprint series Baichuan xuehai 百川學海, Gujin yishi 古今逸史, Gezhi congshi 格致叢書, Han-Wei congshu 漢魏叢書, Congshu jicheng 叢書集成, Sibu congkan 四部叢刊.
+These editions are based on several prints, one from the Baojing Studio 抱經堂, one facsimile of a Song print by the Ming period scholar Liu Xun 劉遜, and one from Jin Weiyuan 金維垣.

 Li Xueqin 李學勤, Lü Wenyu 呂文鬰 (1996).
 Siku da cidian 四庫大辭典, vol. 2, p.
 1914.
 Changchun: Jilin daxue chubanshe.